Do you know how vital Vitamin D is?

 What should I look for?

 Ensure your Vitamin D supplement contains the active ingredient Cholecalciferol.
-In some parts of the world, it is available as Vitamin D2 – Ergocalciferol and isn’t the best form of Vitamin D to take as it is poorly absorbed into the body.
+In some parts of the world, it is available as Vitamin D2 – Ergocalciferol.
+However, it isn’t the best form of Vitamin D to take as it is poorly absorbed into the body.

 It is best to take your vitamin D at the same time every morning.
-Taking Vitamin D in the morning will help regulate your sleep cycle and give you better sleep!
+Consequently, taking Vitamin D in the morning will help regulate your sleep cycle and give you better sleep!

 In addition, aside from supplementation, we strongly advise that you take a healthy diet and do some morning exercises that will allow you to enjoy the benefits of sunlight.Leave a reply →